What is an Employment Contract?

 6. Use contract words that are specific

-The effective date, nature of employment, notice, termination, dispute process, applicable legislation, and severability are all common contract provisions in employment contracts.
+The effective date, nature of employment, notice, employee termination, dispute process, applicable legislation, and severability are all common contract provisions in employment contracts.

 7. Seek legal advice from an employment attorney